-AEAF Awards receives a huge number of entries every year, but many arrive with no details.
-Find out how to use the Entry Form to tell the judges all about your project and your team.
+AEAF Awards receives a huge number of entries every year.
+Get some tips about entering so that the judges know as much as possible about your project and your team.

 Give Your Entries a Flying Start at the 2019 AEAF Awards

-Every year, AEAF Awards receives a huge number of entries from around the world – punchy ad campaigns for the biggest brands to swirling motion graphics, blockbuster movies and indie films, emotional shorts and passion projects.
-They come from major studios and smaller ones, and display a huge range of expertise.
-Being on the judging panel is terrific, and also a terrific challenge to narrow down the pool of projects to the list of finalists and, ultimately, to the lineup of winners.
+Every year, AEAF Awards receives a huge number of entries from around the world – ad campaigns for the biggest brands to motion graphics, blockbuster movies and indie films, shorts and passion projects.
+They come from major studios and smaller ones, and display a very wide range of expertise.
+Being on the judging panel is terrific, and also a terrific challenge to narrow down the pool of entries to the list of finalists and, ultimately, to the winners.

 - Who were the lead artists on the project and what were their roles?

 - What were the main tools in your pipeline?
-Did your pipeline take advantage of them in special ways?
-Have you developed and used proprietary software?
+Did your pipeline takes special advantage of them in special ways?
+Have you used proprietary software?

 - How much time did you devote to the project?

 - What was challenging, easy, surprising, fun?
 What did you learn?

 - Have you achieved something groundbreaking in this project that you want us to know about?
 What has been done for the first time?